-Gone are the days when marketers would rely only on declarative data or self-reported data in their campaigns.
-Declarative is increasingly being replaced by behavioral data.
+Gone are the days when marketers relied solely on declarative data or self-reported data in their campaigns.
+Behavioral data are increasingly replacing Declarative data.

-According to the Interactive Advertising Bureau, data can be labeled by different elements such as its source, the relation between the user and collector – 1st or 3rd party – data attribution, and so on.
+According to the Interactive Advertising Bureau, data can be labeled by various elements, such as its source, the relationship between the user and collector (first or third party), data attribution, and so on.

-But before we go any further, let’s just understand behavioral data.
-Basically, declarative and behavioral data are two forms of data collection – the former involves acquiring information through the participant’s own volition, i.e., self-reporting.
-In contrast, the latter involves tracking a person’s every act.
+However, before we proceed, let's first understand behavioral data.
+Basically, declarative and behavioral data are two forms of data collection – the former involves acquiring information through the participant's own volition, i.e., self-reporting.
+In contrast, the latter consists of tracking a person's every act.
 One (declarative) is voluntary, the other is involuntary, so to speak.

-Essentially, behavioral data has an advantage over declarative data because people often struggle to provide accurate information, whereas behavioral data does not lie, and there is no loss due to memory lapses by the participant.
+Essentially, behavioral data has an advantage over declarative data because people often struggle to provide accurate information.
+In contrast, behavioral data is inherently accurate and does not suffer from memory lapses by the participant.

 We all know that not all data is created equal.